Genesis | Chapter 43

 “Unexpected grace”

-- III.
 Vs. 16-25 Suspicious of grace

 Intro.

 Samuel Johnson once said, “Shame arises from fear of men but conscience from the fear of God!”
 Last week we saw that Joseph’s brothers finally had gained a conscience but this week we shall see that they also have fear of men.
-What this reveals is that they are as James puts it “double minded” men unstable in all their ways!
-How unfortunate that many times in our lives our fear of men overrides our fear of God and we rob ourselves of greater blessings which could have been ours had we simply chosen to trust the Lord.
+What this reveals is that they are as James puts it, “double minded” men and unstable in all their ways!
+How unfortunate that many times in our lives our fear of men overrides our fear of God, and we rob ourselves of greater blessings which could have been ours had we simply chosen to trust the Lord.
 What blesses me is that in spite of their fear of men God brings them to total surrender by making them face their fear through unexpected grace!

 Vs. 1-15 Not Egypt again

 Vs. 1-7 Have you ever had déjà vu?
 You know the feeling that you have heard or seen something before?
-How about having had a very bad experience some place and have to repeatedly go by the place where you experienced it?
-Well if you can relate that is what Egypt was for those brothers.
+How about having had a very bad experience in some place and have to repeatedly go by the place where you experienced it?
+Well, if you can relate that is what Egypt was for those brothers.
 There are three things these men do out of fear instead of responding in faith:

-- Vs. 1-2a “Put it off and put it off some more”: We are told that the famine in the land was severe and that they had eaten up the grain that they had brought from Egypt.
-These guys were in no hurry to go back and deal with their fear of men so they waited until all the food they had brought was gone and still Dad had to tell them to go.
-Clearly there was a clash of will’s between Jacob and his son’s.
-Jacob wanted them to go and get grain in Egypt but the boys didn’t want to go unless Benjamin went with them so they both waited hoping that the famine would end and they would need to go back.
+Vs. 1-2a “Put it off and put it off some more”: We are told that the famine in the land was severe and that they had eaten up the grain that they had brought from Egypt.
+These guys were in no hurry to go back and deal with their fear of men, so they waited until all the food they had brought was gone and still Dad had to tell them to go.
+Clearly there was a clash of wills between Jacob and his sons.
+Jacob wanted them to go and get grain in Egypt, but the boys didn’t want to go unless Benjamin went with them so they both waited hoping that the famine would end, and they wouldn’t need to go back.
 But what about Simeon?
 He is in prison awaiting their return!
-Look at Judah’s words to Jacob in verse 10 “If we had not lingered, surly by now we would have returned the second time.”
-Procrastination just compounds the problems they already faced as well as putting undo hardships on others!
+Look at Judah’s words to Jacob in verse 10, “If we had not lingered, surely by now we would have returned the second time.”
+Procrastination just compounds the problems they already faced as well as putting undue hardships on others!

 Vs. 8-10 Judah offers assurance of himself for his brother Benjamin if it came down to that.
 Three things no doubt led to Jacob’s agonizing decision to let Benjamin go to Egypt with his brothers:

-- His son’s refused to go with out him.
+• His sons refused to go without him.

-- Judah’s assurance that he would trade his life for Ben’s.
+• Judah’s assurance that he would trade his life for Ben’s.

 But what is not in that equation is simple trust in the Lord!